naimhasan2711/naimhasan2711/README.md

 ### Hi there 👋

 I am Md Nakibul Hassan from Bangladesh.
 I am a CSE Graduate and currently working as a Software Engineer.
-My development area is mobile apps develpment.
+My development area is mobile applicatin develpment.

 ### 💡 Goals for 2022